ashtonian/technitium-configurator/README.md

 ### Token Management

 - Creates non-expiring tokens
-- Token can be:
+- Token can be stored in:
-  - Saved to a file (if DNS_TOKEN_PATH is set)
+  - A file (if DNS_TOKEN_PATH is set)
+  - A Kubernetes secret (if DNS_K8S_SECRET_NAME is set)
-  - Displayed in logs only (if no token path provided)
+  - Displayed in logs only (if no storage is configured)
-- Will not overwrite existing valid token if saving to file
+- Will not overwrite existing valid token if saving to file or secret
-- Token must be manually deleted to create a new one when using file storage
+- Token must be manually deleted to create a new one when using file or secret storage
+- When using Kubernetes secrets:
+  - Secret will be created if it doesn't exist
+  - Secret will be updated if it exists but doesn't contain a token
+  - Operation will fail if secret exists and contains a valid token
+  - Requires Kubernetes cluster access (in-cluster or kubeconfig)

 ## Building